Philip Pullman: Recognition, awards, and honours

+In 2001 he was elected a Fellow of the Royal Society of Literature.

+He was awarded a CBE in the New Year's Honours list in 2004.
+In the same year, he was elected president of the Blake Society.

+He was awarded an honorary doctorate in Letters from the University of East Anglia in 2003.

+In a 2004 BBC poll, he was named the eleventh most influential person in British culture.

 In 2005, Pullman won the annual Astrid Lindgren Memorial Award from the Swedish Arts Council, recognising his career contribution to "children's and young adult literature in the broadest sense".
 According to the presentation, "Pullman radically injects new life into fantasy by introducing a variety of alternative worlds and by allowing good and evil to become ambiguous."
 In every genre, "he combines storytelling and psychological insight of the highest order."

 In 2006, he was one of five finalists for the biennial, international Hans Christian Andersen Medal, and he was the British nominee again in 2012.

 Pullman was awarded an honorary degree from the University of Dundee in June 2007.
 He received the degree at the inaugural Dundee Literary Festival, where he was a featured author.

 On 23 November 2007, Pullman was made an honorary professor at Bangor University.

+In 2008, The Times named Pullman one of the "50 greatest British writers since 1945".
+He was also awarded the International Humanist Award by the American Humanist Association the same year.

 On 24 June 2009, Pullman was awarded the degree of D.Litt.
 (Doctor of Letters), honoris causa, by the University of Oxford at the Encænia ceremony in the Sheldonian Theatre.

+In 2013, he was awarded an honorary doctorate by the University of Bath.

 Pullman was named a Knight Bachelor in the 2019 New Year's Honours list.

 In March 2019, the charity Action for Children's Art presented Pullman with their annual J. M. Barrie Award to mark a "lifetime's achievement in delighting children".